geocoug/notes/README.md

 5. Install `pre-commit` hooks: `python -m pre_commit install --install-hooks`
 6. Start the Quarto preview server: `quarto preview`

-## Using the Jupyter Notebooks

-Jupyter Lab can be spun up to using the [docker-compose.yml](./docker-compose.yml) file with `docker compose up -d`.
-The notebook directory (`development/code/notebooks`) gets bind mounted into the docker container.
-The notebook environment is served locally at [http://jupyter.localhost](http://jupyter.localhost) using [Caddy](https://caddyserver.com/).

 ## Quarto Extensions

 - [black-formatter](https://github.com/shafayetShafee/black-formatter)